Affiliate links on Android Authority may earn us a commission. Learn more.

 Here’s what the green lights mean on your Apple Watch

-The green lights on your device aren’t just for flair, they actually serve an important role: measuring your heartbeats.
+The green lights on your device aren’t just for flair.
+They serve an important role: measuring your heartbeats.
 Apple’s smartwatches are equipped with optical heart rate sensors.
 These sensors use LED lights and light-sensitive photodiodes to determine users’ heart rates.

 How it works

 Human blood reflects red light and absorbs green light.
 An Apple Watch rapidly flashes LED lights at your wrist and measures how much light your blood absorbs.
-Between beats, that value is lower, making it possible for the device to count how many times your heart beats per minute.
+That value is lower between beats, making it possible for the device to count how many times your heart beats per minute.

-Your Apple Watch uses LED lights to measure heart rate during workouts and Breath sessions as well as to calculate HRV.
-When measuring your heart rate in the background, however, the sensor uses infrared light.
+Your Apple Watch uses LED lights to measure heart rate during workouts and Breath sessions and to calculate HRV.
+However, the sensor uses infrared light when measuring your heart rate in the background.

 How to turn off the green lights

 Generally speaking, the green lights should only flash during workouts, for a few minutes after workouts to record recovery data, and during breathwork sessions.
 If you think your sensor may be malfunctioning, try restarting your device.
-If you want to turn off the green lights completely, follow the steps below.
+If you want to completely turn off the green lights, follow the steps below.

 - On your Apple Watch, open the Settings app, then scroll down to and tap Privacy & Security.